encukou/freezeyt/docs/config.md

     '5xx': error
 ```

-Note that the status code must be a string, so it needs to be quoted in the YAML file.
+Note that the status code must be a string.
+In a YAML file, it needs to be quoted.

-A range of statuses can be specified as a number (`1-5`) followed by lowercase `xx`.
+A range of statuses can be specified as one number (`1` to `5`) followed by
+lowercase `xx`.
 (Other "wildcards" like `50x` are not supported.)

-Status handlers cannot be specified in the CLI.

 #### Custom actions

 You can also define a custom action in `status_handlers` as:

 * a string in the form `'my_module:custom_action'`, which names a handler
-  function to call,
+  function to call, or
-* a Python function (if configuring `freezeyt` from Python rather than from
+* a Python function (if configuring `freezeyt` from Python).
-  YAML).

-The action function takes one argument, `task` (TaskInfo): information about the freezing task.
+The action function takes one argument a [`TaskInfo`](pyapi.md#TaskInfo)
-See the `TaskInfo` hook for a description.
+with information about the page being frozen.
-Freezeyt's default actions, like `follow`, can be imported from `freezeyt.actions`
+Freezeyt's predefined actions, like `follow`, can be imported from
-(e.g. `freezeyt.actions.follow`).
+`freezeyt.actions`.
 A custom action should call one of these default actions and return the return value from it.

 ### Path generation

-It is possible to customize the filenames that URLs are saved under
+It is possible to customize the filenames that pages are saved under
 using the `url_to_path` configuration key, for example:

 ```yaml